DFE-Digital/apply-for-teacher-training/app/views/content/accessibility.md

 ## Reporting accessibility problems with this website

-If you have any problems accessing the service or want to give us feedback, please email us on [becomingateacher@digital.education.gov.uk](mailto:becomingateacher@digital.education.gov.uk).
+If you have any problems accessing the service or want to give us feedback, please email us on <becomingateacher@digital.education.gov.uk>.

 ## Enforcement procedure